Alvin Kraenzlein: Coaching

-After the 1900 Olympic Games, Kraenzlein retired from athletic competition in late 1900, as the owner of six world and four Olympic records.
+After the 1900 Olympic Games, Kraenzlein eased down from athletic competition in late 1900, as the owner of six world and four Olympic records.
+However, he did successfully defend his British AAA title over 120 yards hurdles at the 1901 AAA Championships.

 He returned to Milwaukee and started a dental practice.
 He also became a manager of the Milwaukee Athletic Association.
 In 1902, having returned to Philadelphia, he married Claudine Gilman, whom he knew from his student days.
 He practiced dentistry in Philadelphia until 1906, when he became the track-and-field coach at Mercersburg Academy, a selective prep school in Pennsylvania.
 Among his students was Ralph Craig, a future Olympic titleholder in both the 100 and 200 meters in 1912 Olympic Games.

 From 1910 to 1913 he was the head track-and-field and football coach (in 1910–1911) at the University of Michigan.

-In 1913 he signed a five-year $50,000 contract with the German government to train the 1916 German Olympic track team (this was canceled because of the outbreak of World War I).
+In 1913, he signed a five-year $50,000 contract with the German government to train the 1916 German Olympic track team (this was canceled because of the outbreak of World War I).
 With World War I coming, Kraenzlein served in the U.S. Army as a physical training specialist.
 When the war ended, he became an assistant coach for the University of Pennsylvania track team.
 He also coached at summer camps and at the Havana Golf and Tennis Club in Cuba in the winter.

-In late 1927, he became afflicted with bouts of pleurisy.
+In late 1927, he became affected by bouts of pleurisy.
 Kraenzlein died in early 1928 of endocarditis in Wilkes-Barre, Pennsylvania.